chocolatey/choco/Scenarios.md

  * should contain a message that no packages were upgraded
  * should contain a message the package was not found
  * should have an error package result
+ * should have expected error in package result
  * should not have a successful package result
  * should not have inconclusive package result
  * should not have warning package result
+ * should not install a package in the lib directory

 #### when upgrading a package that does not have available upgrades